-This ascertains whether there is intrinsic value in the proposed work and relevance to NOAA, federal, regional, state/territorial, or local activities.
-For the CELCP, each applicant should identify the project's primary purpose (ecological, conservation, recreational, aesthetic, or historic value), including the values of any lands proposed as in-kind match.
+Each applicant should identify the project's primary purpose (ecological, conservation, recreational, aesthetic, or historic value), including the values of any lands proposed as inkind match.
 Only one value may be selected as the primary purpose; all other values will be evaluated as secondary purposes.